NunoPereiraSousa/NunoPereiraSousa/README.md

-### Hi there, my name is Nuno and I am a 23 years old software engineer from Portugal who is also part of the Awwwards Young Jury Team 2023! 🚀
+### Hi there, my name is Nuno and I am a 23 years old software engineer from Portugal who is also part of the Awwwards Young Jury Team! 🚀

 ### Awards:
 - 2x Awwwards Honorable Mention